 Not all 08 numbers are free to call numbers.
 There are other variations of the 08-number range that attract call charges to the caller namely:

-- 084 - Call charges to 084 numbers consist of two parts - access charge which is the cost of connecting the call (generally paid to the service provider), and a service charge determined by the company or account holder receiving the call and must be stated clearly by the organization you are calling.
+- 084 - Call charges to 084 numbers consist of two parts - access charge which is the cost of connecting the call (generally paid to the service provider), and a service charge determined by the company or account holder receiving the call and must be stated clearly by the organisation you are calling.

 - 087 is very similar to 084 numbers.
 087 numbers also consist of access charge and service charge which are charged to the caller.